-- e.
+- d.
 Design of garage structures and carports shall be similar to the style, materials, color, detailing, articulation, fenestration, etc. of the cottage housing units.
-(R) - f.
+(R) - e.
 Carriage unit homes shall not comprise more than fifty percent of the total dwelling units in a cottage housing development.
-(P) - g.
+(P) - f.
 Detached, combined garages or carports are encouraged.
 (C)